Feature Descriptions

 Full duplex

-Most radios can not transmit a signal and receive a signal at the same time.
+Most radios cannot transmit a signal and receive a signal at the same time.
 When you key up the radio by pressing PTT, the radio stops receiving.
 A full duplex radio is (usually) a dual band dual receive radio that has the added circuitry and filters to allow it to transmit on one band at the same time it is receiving signals on another band.

 Full duplex radios are particularly desirable for communicating with satellites.